zhangliang-hkustgz/zhangliang-hkustgz.github.io/_pages/about.md

 Open Positions
 ======
 I am actively looking for 1-3 PhD students.
-If you are interested in the PhD program at HKUST(GZ), please send your CV and transcripts to Dr. Zhang Liang (liang012@e.ntu.edu.sg) at any time.
+If you are interested in the PhD program at HKUST(GZ), please send your CV to Dr. Zhang Liang (liang012@e.ntu.edu.sg) at any time.

 <ul>
   <li>Welcome applications from undergraduate and master's students with backgrounds in finance, computer science, management science and engineering, mathematics, or related fields </li>